asyncapi/website/pages/docs/tutorials/kafka/bindings-with-kafka.md

 ## Add channel bindings

 Channel bindings provide protocol-specific information for a particular channel.
-For example, in Kafka, you can specify number of partitions or replicas for a given topic.
+In Kafka, you can specify a given topic's number of partitions or replicas.

 ```